Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from an insufficient path validation mechanism in the tar-fs package.
-The issue specifically relates to how the package validates paths when handling symbolic links.
-The vulnerability has received a CVSS v4.0 Base Score of 8.7 (HIGH) with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:H/VA:N/SC:N/SI:N/SA:N. The weakness has been categorized under CWE-22 (Path Traversal) and CWE-61 (UNIX Symbolic Link Following) (NVD).
+The vulnerability stems from an improper symlink validation mechanism in the tar-fs package.
+The issue has been assigned a CVSS 4.0 Base Score of 8.7 (HIGH) with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:H/VA:N/SC:N/SI:N/SA:N. The vulnerability is categorized under CWE-61 (UNIX Symbolic Link Following) and CWE-22 (Improper Limitation of a Pathname to a Restricted Directory) (NVD).

-The vulnerability has been patched in versions 3.1.1, 2.1.4, and 1.16.6.
-As a workaround, users can implement the ignore option to ignore non-files/directories using the following pattern: ignore (_, header) { return header.type ! 'file' && header.type ! 'directory' }.
-The fix involves expanding the path validation check to properly handle directory separators (GitHub Commit, GitHub Advisory).
+The issue has been patched in versions 3.1.1, 2.1.4, and 1.16.6.
+As a workaround, users can implement the ignore option to ignore non-files/directories using the following pattern: ignore (_, header) { return header.type ! 'file' && header.type ! 'directory' } (GitHub Advisory).

 Source: This report was generated using AI